indritkello/Data-Analysis-HousePrices-R/README.md

 1. Download R https://cran.r-project.org/bin/windows/
 2. Download RStudio https://rstudio.com/products/rstudio/download/
 3. Open RStudio
-4. File/Open File choose the script file
+4. File/Open File choose the script file.
    Note: Here you may want to change the dataset path used in the beginning.
 5. Install the following packages
   -dplyr